Rask-yo/Nitro-gen/README.md

 1. downlaod the files
 2. put the files in the same folder
-3. extract vnev.zip
+3. install python3
-4. install python3
+4. install other libraries
 5. Run the following commnads
  Windows:

- open cmd.exe
- type "cd 'path'"
- then type "python3 main.py"
+double-click on discord-tools.exe

  Linux:

  go to the folder
  right click and open terminal
+ install wine and wine-tricks
- then type "python3 main.py"
+ then type "wine discord-tools.exe"

 # ERRORS: